Bhagalpur College of Engineering: Hostels

 BCE, Bhagalpur provides hostel facilities to boys & girls.
-It has 4 Boys' hostels and 1 Girls' hostel having spacious rooms, periodic maintenance of rooms, hygienic food.
-Application for admission to the hostel shall be made in the prescribed form.
-Caring warden, hostel superintendent and proper security ensure safe and pleasant stay for the students to focus on their studies.
+It has 7 Boys' hostels and 2 Girls' hostel.

 Medical facilities

-For the protection, preservation and promotion of health, a well-organized program of health instruction is essential for the students.
-The college provides medical facilities and health education program for the benefit of the students.
+The college provides medical facilities and health education program for students.
 The college invites a registered medical practitioner from time to time to examine the student's health.

 Sports

 College has playground for various sports like Volleyball, Cricket.
-It also has indoor stadium for Badminton.
+It also has indoor stadium for Badminton and table tennis.
+Previously it has also gym facilities.But currently there is no gym facilities.

 College fests

 Bhagalpur College of Engineering organizes Technoriti as its annual festival every year from 2012.
 Started with the name AAGHAZ the festival comprises Parakram the annual Sports meet, Umang the Cultural festival and technical fest.
-Later in 2013, the name aaghaz was changed to Technoriti by the student organization which additionally included Sangam as the Alumni meet of BCE Bhagalpur.
+Later in 2013, the name aagaz was changed to Technoriti by the student organization which additionally included Sangam as the Alumni meet of BCE Bhagalpur.